Efficient Sampling for Realized Variance Estimation in Time-Changed Diffusion Models: Empirical Applications

-Table \ref{tab:applSigPosNegValues} provides an overview of the results by reporting the percentage values of significantly positive and negative loss differences (at the $5\%$ level) compared to the ``baseline'' sampling schemes, where the aggregation is taken over the 27 assets and the six respective sampling frequencies.
-We use CTS and rTTS as the baseline schemes for comparison in the two panels of the table as these are most commonly employed sampling methods in the literature and as they do not necessitate estimating the trading intensity or tick volatility processes in their implementation.
-We deliberately compare estimators with the same specifications such as a given sampling frequency and estimator type \emph{across} sampling schemes as a direct comparison of sampling schemes is the main focus of the paper.
-The table shows results for the standard and the pre-averaging RV estimators based on both, the MSE and QLIKE loss functions.
+Table \ref{tab:applSigPosNegValues} summarizes the results by reporting the percentage of significantly positive and negative loss differences (at the $5\%$ level) compared to the baseline sampling schemes, aggregated across the 27 assets and the seven considered sampling frequencies.
+We use CTS and rBTS as the baseline schemes for comparison in the two panels: CTS as the most commonly employed sampling method in the literature, and rBTS to enable a direct comparison to HTS, as motivated by our simulation results.
+We deliberately compare estimators with the same sampling frequency \emph{across} sampling schemes as a direct comparison of sampling schemes is the main focus of the paper.
+The table shows results based on both the MSE and QLIKE loss functions.

-Fine-grained results for each asset and sampling frequency are given in Figure \ref{fig:appl_RV_eval} for the standard RV estimator and in Figure \ref{fig:appl_RVPAVG_eval} for pre-averaging RV, in both cases comparing to CTS as the baseline scheme.
-Equivalent figures that compare against rTTS are reported in the Appendix in Figures \ref{fig:appl_RV_eval_TTS} and \ref{fig:appl_RVPAVG_eval_TTS}.
-Black (red) points refer to the case of the considered estimator being significantly superior (inferior) to the benchmark estimator and an omitted point refers to an insignificant test result at the $5\%$ level.
-The color intensity of the points indicates the magnitude of the relative improvements in RMSE (capped at $\pm 20\%$) or in QLIKE (capped at $\pm 50\%$) compared to the respective benchmark RV estimator.
+Detailed results for each asset and sampling frequency are given in Figures~\ref{fig:appl_RV_eval_vsCTS} and \ref{fig:appl_RV_eval_vsrBTS}, comparing to CTS and rBTS as the baseline schemes, respectively.
+The upper panels show RMSE and the lower panels QLIKE results.
+Black (red) points indicate that the considered estimator is significantly better (worse) than the benchmark at the 5\% level; absence of a point denotes an insignificant difference.
+The color intensity indicates the magnitude of the relative improvements in RMSE (capped at $\pm 20\%$) or in QLIKE (capped at $\pm 50\%$).